Attachment A -Jeffrey Thomas Maehr

 "It is a basic principle of statutory construction that courts have no right first to determine the legislative intent of a statute and then, under the guise of its interpretation, proceed to either add words to or eliminate other words from the statute's language."
 DeSoto Securities Co. v.
 Commissioner, 235 F.2d 409, 411 (7th Cir.
 1956); see also 2A Sutherland Statutory Construction § 47.38 (4th ed.
 1984).

-To further confuse the income tax issue, we have the following:
+To further confuse the income tax issue, we have to following:

 "At the very threshold of the case is the question whether an income tax is, under the provisions of the fourteenth amendment of the state constitution, a property tax, as the respondents contend, or whether it is an excise tax, as appellants contend.
 That question has recently been squarely presented to this court and has been definitely determined by it.
 Culliton v.
 Chase, 174 Wash.
 363, 25 P.2d 81.
 In that case, it was held that the state income tax law of 1932 (initiative measure 69, chapter 5, Laws of 1933, p, 49, Rem.
 1933 Sup., SS 11200-1 et seq.) was unconstitutional and void.
 Although four members of the court dissented, it was held by the majority that, under our constitution, income is property, and that an income tax is a property tax, and not an excise tax.
 Nothing was said, or intended to be suggested, in any of the opinions that the court, as then constituted, had receded from its former emphatic declaration that, under our constitution, income is property, and that an income tax is a property tax."
 Jensen v.
 Henneford, 185 Wash.
 209, 53 P.2d 607 (1936).